usds/erap-guidance/pages/service-design/fact-specific-proxies.md

 1. use an applicant's address to locate their census tract, then
 2. find the median income of renters in that tract.

 If the median renter income in the tract falls below the 80% AMI limit for the area, we can say that the proxy has returned that fact and allow the applicant to use self-attestation for their income.
+This fact will support the use of self-attestation, and the applicant should be presented the option to self-attest to income without providing additional documentation.
+Because the attestation is supported by the fact-specific proxy, there is no need to collect additional income documentation three months after the attestation, in contrast to pure self-attestation.

 The precise mechanism for accessing the proxy data will depend on your application itself.
 Some options include